Last updated on February 21st, 2020 at 08:14 am

 Visit the Panagia Evangelistria church in Chora

-The grandiose Panagia Evangelistria church is located in Chora, the port town in Tinos.
+The grandiose Our Lady of Tinos Church (Panagia Evangelistria) is located in Chora, the port town in Tinos.
 It is one of the most important churches in Greece, and a symbol of the island.

 Thousands of Greeks and other Orthodox Christians visit to pay their respects.
 You might see pilgrims going up to the church on their hands and knees, on a red carpet that stretches all the way from the port.